 Side Dishes to Pair with Tortellini Salad

-This salad works well with grilled mains or as part of a casual lunch spread.
-Here are some perfect pairings:
+This salad works well with grilled mains, like lemon-herb grilled chicken, or as part of a casual lunch spread, alongside tangy dill pickle options for bright contrast.

 How to Store Tortellini Salad the Right Way

-This dish stores better than most pasta salads thanks to the heartiness of the tortellini.
+This dish stores better than most pasta salads thanks to the heartiness of the tortellini (made from sturdy semolina dough), and pairs well with protein-forward make-ahead dishes like tuna-based pasta options for extra protein.

 Refrigerator Tips

-- The flavor gets stronger after a few hours, so making it ahead is ideal.
+- The flavor gets stronger after a few hours (aim for 2-4 hours before serving), so making it ahead is ideal.

 - If it thickens too much, add a splash of dressing or olive oil before serving.